xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

 1. A standardized explanatory template that:

    * maps any proposed code-origin mechanism into contributions to `DeltaS_error`, `DeltaS_cost`, and `DeltaS_access`,
-   * and clearly flags where high consistency tension remains.
+   * and clearly flags where high consistency tension remains and which parts of the code are left unexplained.

 2. A small set of case studies:

    * where different origin narratives are analyzed side by side using the same tension framework,
-   * highlighting which aspects of the code each narrative explains and which remain under high tension.
+   * highlighting which aspects of the code each narrative explains, which aspects remain under high tension, and how sensitive these conclusions are to encoding choices.

 ### 9.4 Long-term role in the TU program